How Do You Apply to Our Master’s in Teaching Degree Program?

 - A non-refundable, non-transferable $50 application fee will be posted on the current application upon enrollment (waived for qualifying service members, veterans, and military spouses – documentation verifying military status is required).

 - Fax/scan unofficial college transcripts.
 Please Note – Unofficial transcripts can be used for acceptance purposes with the submission of a transcript request form.

 - Mail official college transcripts (sealed, unopened copy or via a direct electronic transcript system).
-Regionally or nationally accredited bachelor’s degree with at least a 3.0 for admission in good standing.
-Students with a GPA less than 3.0 may be considered for admission on caution.
+A regionally or nationally accredited bachelor’s degree with at least a 2.5 GPA* is required for admission in good standing.
 Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the master’s-level degree work.

 Please note: Guidelines are subject to change in federal or state regulations for the licensure of school personnel.

 If you are sending in a preliminary transcript for acceptance, you must: